Quivers supporting twisted Calabi-Yau algebras: Introduction

 In Section~\ref{sec.3vert1} we move on to the three vertex case where the Nakayama automorphism does not act trivially on the vertices.
 Since the permutation matrix $P$ is nontrivial in this case, and $M$ and $P$ commute by Theorem~\ref{thm.hilb}, this restricts the form of $M$ enough to again make the possible types satisfying all of the conditions in Theorem~\ref{thm.hilb} fairly limited and classifiable more or less by hand. \begin{theorem}[Proposition~\ref{prop.3vert1}, Proposition~\ref{prop.3vert2}] If $A$ is twisted Calabi-Yau satisfying Hypothesis~\ref{hyp.scy} with $|Q_0| = 3$ and type $(M, P, d)$ with $P \neq I$, then the type is one of the following:

 Moreover, each type above, except possibly the last two starred ones, occurs for an algebra satisfying Hypothesis \ref{hyp.scy}. \end{theorem} Similarly as for the two-vertex theorem, most of the types arise (up to Morita equivalence) as skew group algebras of the form $B \# \mb{Z}_3$ or $B \# S_3$ where $B$ is Artin-Schelter regular of dimension $3$, though the appropriate $B$ is less obvious in some cases.
 A few we obtain instead from Ore extensions of twisted Calabi-Yau algebras of dimension $2$.
 All of the necessary conditions coming from Theorem~\ref{thm.hilb} hold for the last two starred types; we have been unable to find examples of these types, though we suspect they do occur.
+Our computational tools in GAP and Maple suggest that the Hilbert series of a derivation-quotient algebra on one of these quivers with a random superpotential seems to match the predicative Hilbert series in Theorem \ref{thm.hilb}.

 In the two vertex case or three vertex case with $P \neq I$, one can show that in an allowable type $(M, P, d)$ the matrix $M$ is normal, and so Theorem~\ref{thm.hilb} allows one to restrict the types based on the spectral radius of $M$.
 This is no longer necessarily true in the three vertex case with $P = I$, and so this is most difficult case in the classification.
 In fact there are types $(M, I, d)$ in this case where the polynomial $p(t)$ from Theorem~\ref{thm.hilb} has only roots of unity for zeros and $M$ is not normal.
 In some cases these quivers support twisted Calabi-Yau algebras, but in other cases they do not.